Vegan Savvy is a simple, flexible and nutritionally approved way to make it easier to stick to a plant-based diet without compromising on your health.

 The VVPC Plate

-Azmina’s VVPC plate has room for all types of plant-based food, and is the foundation of planning any meal, whether it’s the occasional desk lunch, family dinner, or dining out at your favourite restaurant.
+Azmina’s VVPC plate has room for all types of food, and is the foundation of planning any meal, whether it’s the occasional desk lunch, family dinner, or dining out at your favourite restaurant.

 Whenever you eat lunch or dinner, imagine your plate split into four quarters.
 Fill two of these quarters with veggies such as stir-fried vegetables or salad (or a piece of fruit eaten after your meal), one with carbs (such as sweet potatoes in their skins) and one with protein (such as mixed bean chilli).
 Whenever you sit down to a meal, visualise this image, or just think of the letters VVPC.